When it comes to sticking to an exercise routine, many people hate working out. They absolutely resent going to the gym.

 Pain Point: “I hate working out at home.”

-Solution: Become a member at a studio
+Solution: Become a member of a studio

 I love working out at home, but there are days when I just need to get out of the house.
 And on those days, I know that I can go to Barre3 and have an amazing workout.

 So if you hate working out at home, find a studio near you.
-You would be surprised what niche style workouts are available in most areas.
+You would be surprised what niche-style workouts are available in most areas.

 Pain Point: “I don’t like working out.
 What are some workouts for people who hate working out?”